Flag of Oregon

 The flag of Oregon is a two-sided flag in navy blue and gold with an optional gold fringe.
 On the front is the escutcheon from the state seal, and on the reverse is a gold figure of a beaver, the state animal.
-Oregon is the only U.S. state to feature different designs on both sides of its flag.
+Oregon is the only U.S. state to feature different designs on either side of its flag.

+Statute

+The 2023 Oregon Revised Statutes, Volume 5, Chapter 186, § 186.010, defines that the state flag shall: